-When a taxpayer exercises a non-qualified stock option ("NQSO") that does not have a readily ascertainable fair market value at the time of issuance (generally the case where the option or the option stock is not publicly traded), the spread (the difference between the stock's fair market value and option price) is taxed as compensation income.
+When a taxpayer exercises a non-qualified stock option (NQSO) that does not have a readily ascertainable fair market value at the time of issuance (generally the case where the option or the option stock is not publicly traded), the spread (the difference between the stock's fair market value and option price) is taxed as compensation income.
 When the taxpayer sells the NQSO stock, any subsequent appreciation is taxed as long- or short-term capital gain depending upon the stock's holding period.
-Because the spread is taxed as ordinary income, taxpayers in the highest marginal federal tax bracket are taxed at 39.6%.
+Because the spread is taxed as ordinary income, taxpayers in the highest marginal federal tax bracket are taxed at 37 percent.

-Planning Suggestion: If a taxpayer expects to be subject to AMT for 2016 and no AMT credit carryforward is expected, the taxpayer should consider exercising NQSOs.
-The accelerated ordinary income may be taxed at a maximum federal rate of 28% (the AMT marginal rate) as opposed to 39.6%.
+Planning Suggestion: If a taxpayer expects to be subject to AMT for 2018 and no AMT credit carryforward is expected, the taxpayer should consider increased ordinary taxable income to at least the AMT level by exercising NQSOs.
+The accelerated ordinary income from the NQSO is effectively taxed at the AMT marginal rate of 28 percent as opposed to 37 percent.
 In addition, all future appreciation is capital gain.

 When making this decision, the potential tax savings should be compared with the opportunity cost of accelerating the income taking into account the time value of money.

-Children's Taxes
+Children's Taxes (Kiddie Tax)

-Unearned income of a child under age 18, exceeding \$2,100 for 2016 and 2017, is taxed at the parents' top rate rather than at the child's rate ("kiddie tax").
-Earned (compensation) income received by a child under age 18 is taxed at the child's rate.
+Beginning in 2018, unearned income of a child under age 18 is taxed at ordinary income and preferential rates applied to trusts and estates.
+Earned (compensation) income received by a child under age 18 is taxed at the rates applied to single filers.